phihung17k/phihung17k/README.md

 ## :smile:Hello!
 Nice to meet you

-Welcome to my page!
+Welcome to my profile!<br/>
-I'm Hung, living in Binh Duong Province, Vietnam
+I'm Hung, living in Binh Duong Province, Vietnam<br/>
+Major: Java Back-end Development
 <!---
 phihung17k/phihung17k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.